-What are the capital gains tax rates in the UK?
+What are the current capital gains tax rates in the UK?

-The capital gains tax rates in the UK are not currently scheduled to change over the coming years (unlike the CGT threshold), but the individual CGT rates you pay could differ if the rate of income tax you pay changes.
+The capital gains tax rates in the UK are currently not scheduled to change, but the individual CGT rates you pay could differ if the rate of income tax you pay changes.

 The UK CGT rates as of the 2024/25 tax year are as follows: